Brian Souter: Donations to SNP and other political parties

 Souter was a major financial supporter of the Scottish National Party (SNP).
 In March 2007, he donated £500,000, citing an imbalance of funding within Scottish politics.
 He stated that it was his intention to redress an imbalance in funding: "as long as I can remember, the case for the union has been hugely financed by cash from London, while the case for independence has lacked resources.
 I hope my donation will help redress this imbalance".
 Following the donation, SNP leader Alex Salmond was criticised for "pandering to homophobia" by accepting the donation.
 Salmond thanked Souter for his support, calling him "one of the outstanding entrepreneurs of his generation".
 One month later, in April 2007, the SNP's commitment (made at the party's 2006 conference) to re-regulate the bus network was dropped from the 2007 manifesto, although the SNP denied any direct link.

 In February 2011 Souter again pledged financial support for the SNP, promising to match every pound they raised with a donation of up to £500,000.
 Announcing his support he said Salmond and the SNP deserved a second term in office.
 The SNP won a resounding victory in the election with Salmond being returned unopposed as First Minister.

 The BBC reported in August 2014 that Souter had donated £1 million to the campaign for Scottish independence.
 Since Nicola Sturgeon became SNP leader in November 2014, Souter has made no further donation, but in December 2014 he gave £3,500 to the Lewes branch of the Liberal Democrats.

+In 2023, Souter aided Humza Yousaf’s government to organise a dinner between government and businesses.
+Patrick Harvie, the Minister for Zero Carbon Buildings, Active Travel and Tenants’ Rights stated "what has to be really, really clear is that not just my party, but the Scottish Government, does not share the values of Brian Souter.".